irinanita/issue-tracker/README.md

 The actual design has more elements compared to the wireframe, it also displays user avatar and a cart.
 * [Registration & Authentication](https://irinas-issue-tracker.s3-eu-west-1.amazonaws.com/static/wireframes/registrationauthentication.png)

-    The following section are accessible only by *registered* users
+* The following sections are accessible only to **registered** users

     * [Add Ticket](https://irinas-issue-tracker.s3-eu-west-1.amazonaws.com/static/wireframes/addticket.png)
     * [Ticket List](https://irinas-issue-tracker.s3-eu-west-1.amazonaws.com/static/wireframes/ticketslist.png)
     * [Ticket Details](https://irinas-issue-tracker.s3-eu-west-1.amazonaws.com/static/wireframes/ticketdetails.png)
     * [Checkout](https://s3.console.aws.amazon.com/s3/object/irinas-issue-tracker/static/wireframes/checkout.png?region=us-east-2&tab=overview)

-There are also a number of pages that are similar to the previous those mentioned above:
+*There are also a number of pages that are similar to those mentioned above:
     * Form for password recovery.
 Has similar structure to login/registration form.
     * Thank you page.
 A page that is loaded when a user successfully purchases the App.
-Contains an image with a link to download app.
+Contains an image with a link to download the app.
 This page wasn't initially included in the design.
-I decided to add it to the checkout process in order to ensure a clear step by step experience.
+I decided to add it to the checkout process in order to ensure a clear flow.

 ### Colour Palette